 Colorado is known for its several mighty rivers, but in Boulder, there are several beautiful lakes offering just as much opportunity for recreation.
-Next time someone wants to get on the water, there's no need for them to head out of town.
-Instead, they can go to one of these nearby lakes after loading up their fishing gear or kayak to witness first-hand why so many people rave about Boulder's natural beauty.
+Next time someone wants to get on the water in Boulder, there's no need for them to head out of town.
+Instead, they can go to one of these lakes near Boulder after loading up their fishing gear or kayak to witness first-hand why so many people rave about Boulder's natural beauty.

 Boulder Reservoir Amenities

 - Stand-up paddleboarding

 The 700-acre Boulder Reservoir and Boulder Reservoir Regional Park provide year-round outdoor recreation on the city's north side.
 There are opportunities for bass and trout fishing, boating, and swimming in designated areas, in addition to several hiking and biking trails in the park.
 All types of boating are popular at Boulder Reservoir, including kayaking, canoeing, sailing, and even wind- and kite surfing.
 Stand-up paddleboarding (SUP) is extremely popular as well, but personal watercraft and jet skis are prohibited.
 Community sailing and water sport classes and camps are offered throughout the year starting at age seven.